taneron/10xdev-theme/README.md

 # 10xdev Theme

-For hyperfocused aspiring Developers who like cyberpunk colors but also don't want it to be distracting.
+For hyperfocused aspiring 10xDevelopers who like cyberpunk colors but also don't want them to be distracting.

-> blockquote: A dark cyberpunk theme for hyperfocues 10x developers.
+> A dark cyberpunk theme for hyperfocused 10x developers.

 ![10xdev-theme](theme.png)